-The residence halls will close at 12pm on December 22, 2016 and will re-open on January 2, 2017 at 9am in accordance to the university schedule.
-Only students enrolled in Winterim classes are eligible to reside in the residence halls for free during winterim.
-All other students interested in residing on campus for Winterim will need to pay a housing fee.
-During this time, the university is closed and services will not be available on campus.
-Students should make appropriate accommodations to be away from campus during this time.
-Any questions regarding the hall closing should be directed to the Office of Residence and Commuter Life prior to December 15, 2016
+The residence halls will close at 12pm on Thursday, December 20, 2018 and will re-open on January 2, 2018 at 9am in accordance to the university schedule.
+Only students enrolled in Winterim classes are eligible to reside in the residence halls for free during Winterim.
+Students must provide a copy of their Winterim registration to the Office of Housing & Residence Life prior to closing.